Google Tag Manager

 <script> tag.
 GTM requires dynamically creating the script element inside a Custom HTML tag.Server-side GTM (sGTM)

-- Open your GTM Server Container
+template.tplfrom GitHub - Open tagmanager.google.com → select your Server Container

 - Go to Templates → New